Parasitic worms of the digestive tract

 Fresh dropping with hay fiber (short yellowish stalks) and live roundworm

-Once expelled, the surviving worms start a new cycle of growth in the cecum, shedding eggs that may be re-ingested, re-infecting the rabbit.
+After being expelled, the surviving worms begin a new cycle of growth in the cecum.
+During this cycle, the worms shed eggs that may be reingested and reinfect the rabbit.

 Nematode parasitic worms of the domestic rabbit